LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

    <pre>[#message->asString->encodeHtml]</pre>

-Additional text or HTML parts or attachments can be added using the appropriate member methods on the object in the ``message`` variable.
+Additional text or HTML parts or attachments can be added using the appropriate member methods on the object in the "message" variable.
 For example, an attachment can be added using the `email_compose->addAttachment` method as follows::